Read in: English | Pidgin English

 • World Health Organization (WHO).
 Dementia.

 • Centers for Disease Control and Prevention (CDC).
-Cognitive decline and dementia.
+About Dementia.

 • National Institute for Health and Care Excellence (NICE).
-Dementia guidelines.
+Dementia: assessment, management and support for people living with dementia and their carers (NG97).

 β οΈ Medical Disclaimer